-- Before reading a graphic organizer, the test reader should discern the most appropriate and logical manner in which to present the information.
+- Before reading a graphic organizer, the language specialist should discern the most appropriate and logical manner in which to present the information.
 In general, information should be presented from broad to specific as indicated by the visual components of the document.
-The test reader should read the terms exactly as indicated in the graphic organizer.
+The language specialist should read the terms exactly as indicated in the graphic organizer.
 No other information about it should be articulated.
-For example, the test reader should not create sentences if information is bulleted or appears in a title or label. - Use common grade-appropriate language throughout the item and the test when referring to graphic organizers and their attributes (labels, blank cells, stems, etc.).
+For example, the language specialist should not create sentences if information is bulleted or appears in a title or label. - Use common grade-appropriate language throughout the item and the test when referring to graphic organizers and their attributes (labels, blank cells, stems, etc.).